High levels of Covid infection right now could mean problems for vaccines later, ex-CDC chief says - KVIA

 “We must act now, and I am worried that if we don’t take the right actions now, we will have another avoidable surge — just as we are seeing in Europe right now and just as we are so aggressively scaling up vaccination,” Centers for Disease Control and Prevention Director Dr. Rochelle Walensky said Monday.

-And high levels of infection now could also mean problems for vaccines later on, one expert told CNN on Monday.
+And high levels of infection now could also mean problems for vaccines later on, one expert told CNN.

 You asked, we answered: Your top questions about Covid-19 and vaccines